Welcome to Lions and Tigers!

-At Pinders Primary School we have two Reception classes called ‘Tigers’ and ‘Lions’.
+At Pinders Primary School we have two Reception classes called ‘Lions’ and ‘Tigers’.
+We all share one big classroom and enjoy playing outside in our outdoor area!

-On this page you will find information about our class and details about all the exciting things we are learning in school.
+On this page you will find information about our classes and details about all the exciting things we are learning in school.

 Don't forget to also look us up on Twitter... we try to put photographs on a couple of times each week.